bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 within the body of the `where`-clause's function.

-On the use-site operations are not declared as explicit parameters but passed implicit as existential type constraints expressed as part of a type family (a _type variable_).
+On the use-site operations are not declared as explicit parameters but passed implicitly as existential type constraints expressed as part of a type family (for now a _type variable_).

-		family T :: _ & eq
+		family T :: _ with eq

 Any type (`_`) for which a `eq` operation exists in the usage context is a member of the type family `T`.